 Apple will livestream the keynote presentation so anyone can watch, and we’ll embed the YouTube video above once it goes live.
 But there are other ways to watch the WWDC keynote depending on your device:

 Watch via the TV app on an Apple TV, iPhone, iPad, or Mac.

 In the past, Apple has also streamed the event live on Twitter.
 It doesn’t seem to be repeating this experiment, instead directing followers to apple.com, but there may well be tweets posted during the event.

-Apple’s special events page has all the info you need, including the option to add it to your calendar.
+When we get closer to the date of WWDC 2023 Apple’s special events page will have all the info you need, including the option to add it to your calendar.

-How to watch the WWDC keynote on Apple TV
+How to watch the WWDC 2023 keynote at an Apple Store

 In the past (pre-pandemic) local stores participated in broadcast events which the public was encouraged to sign up for on Apple’s website.
 Search for your local store to see if an event is happening.